axemclion/grunt-node-qunit/README.md

 * __deps__ : define dependencies, which are required then before code, passed in qunit.run()
 * __code__ : define the code that needs to be tested
 * __tests__: define the test files
-* __done__ : A callback that is called everytime a qunit test for a page is complete.
+* __callback__ : A callback that is called everytime a qunit test for a page is complete.
 Runs per page, per browser configuration.
 A true or false return value passes or fails the test, undefined return value does not alter the result of the test.
 For async results, call `this.async()` in the function.
 The return of `this.async()` is a function that should be called once the async action is completed.

 #Example